rchrdwllm/predictive_healthcare_model/README.md

 #### 1. Disease Prediction

-The system uses a Random Forest classifier to predict diseases based on user-inputted symptoms.
+The system uses a LinearSVC classifier to predict diseases based on user-inputted symptoms.
 The model is trained on a comprehensive dataset that maps symptoms to diagnoses.

 #### 2. Data Collection